MikhailSterkhov/broadcast-engine/README.md

 # OVERVIEW

+The library provides a set of tools for convenient realization of the system of sending messages between users of bots for social networks and not only.

+---

 The library provides a set of technologies to handle the dissemination of information across various integration services, with the ability to retrieve source records relative to which